gotar1/Web-Design-Challenge/README.md

 ## Background

 Data is more powerful when shared with others!
-WE gonna create a dashboard showing off some analysis we've done in a preior project.
+We are going to create a dashboard showing off some analysis we've done in a prior project.
 Our webpage will be hosted in GitHub pages and be accessed [Here](https://gotar1.github.io/Web-Design-Challenge/index.html).

 ![Introduction](/WebVisualizations/Images/index.png)